Your feedback about your university experience is important. It helps us know what's working for students and what areas need some extra support.

 - UTS International also conducts specific surveys for international students at UTS.

 What you think of us matters.
 You may be asked to fill out a number of surveys about your experiences at UTS while you are studying here.
 Your feedback will help UTS improve what it does for current and future students.

-The Equity-related complaints pages includes information on equity-related complaints, as well as contact details for external agencies who can help, principles for complaint resolution and possible outcomes.
+- The Equity-related complaints pages include information on equity-related complaints, as well as contact details for external agencies who can help, principles for complaint resolution and possible outcomes.

 - Complaints that do not involve allegations of unlawful discrimination or harassment because of your sex, sexual preference, transgender status, race, colour, ethnic or ethno-religious background, descent or national identity, marital status, disability, age, political conviction or religious belief are covered elsewhere, with a list of support resources.